Maxime Giron

-Maxime Françoise Jean Giron (born 15 September 1994) is a French football player who plays in Italy for club Trapani.
+Maxime Françoise Jean Giron (born 15 September 1994) is a French professional footballer who plays as a defender.

 Club career

 He made his Serie B debut for Avellino on 6 September 2015 in a game against Salernitana.

 On 25 January 2019, he returned to Bisceglie.

-On 9 January 2020 he signed with Serie C club Modena until the end of the 2019–20 season.
+On 9 January 2020, he signed with Serie C club Modena until the end of the 2019–20 season.
 After one more season with Bisceglie ending with relegation, Giron successively spent the 2021–22 season with Palermo, being part of the lineup that won promotion to Serie B through playoffs.

 On 27 July 2022, he successively left Palermo to join recently-relegated Serie C club Crotone.

+On 18 January 2026, he joined Foggia.